 My Trip Report

 As noted in previous paragraphs, there are multiple ways in which mushrooms could be used dependent on the dose.
-But my main goal was to experience something spiritual, so I’ve incrementally increased the dose until one day I was able to take a combination of various psychedelics that allowed me to experience something utterly life changing.
+But my main goal was to experience something spiritual, so I’ve incrementally increased the dose to extreme levels until one day, I was able to take a combination of various psychedelics that allowed me to experience something utterly life changing.

-As I inhaled, I noticed the lines and shapes of my surroundings turn in to small blocks which began to move in synchronicity.
+As I inhaled, I noticed the lines and shapes of my surroundings turn into small blocks which began to move in synchronicity.
 The vibrations became exponentially faster becoming brighter by the second.
 The light began to course upwards at terrifying speed, catapulting me into a state of non-physical entity completely gob smacked and forgetting to breathe.
 I gasped for air as every atom in my body began to resonate in absolute unison to the vibrations of the universe.
 Tears were streaming uncontrollably.
 I experienced, for the first time, what it feels like to be one and the same.
-The utter dissolution of my ego triggered a sense of primal fear, of whether I could actually return to my self.
+The utter dissolution of my ego shuddered my entire being with a sense of primal fear, of whether I could actually return to my self.